nirustanite/TicketSwapServer/README.md

 ## Create a docker Image
   `docker run -p 5432:5432 --name events -e POSTGRES_PASSWORD=<password> -d postgres`

-1. Provide your password for postgrs database in the docker image.
+1. Provide your password for postgres database in the docker image.
 2. Provide the postgres password for the connection string in the congig file.

 ### Authentication
 1. JWT Token is used for Authentication.